 “What’s wrong?”
 Grandpa put his hand on the boy’s shoulder.

 The fourth grader looked up at Grandpa.
 “Some kids at school say we should kneel instead of stand in front of the flag because of racism.”

 Grandpa knelt down.
 “I know that our country has done bad things and we still have problems that need fixing, and if people want to kneel, that’s their right.
 That’s what makes America free.
 But it’s never been about what’s wrong with America, but about our ideals, who we are when we’re our best.
 I’ll always stand.
 People who forget that will always live in fear.
 The flag is a reminder of what freedom is, and when you’re free, you’re never afraid.”

 The old man was kneeling in front of the flag, but only so he could hug his dear grandson.

-I wrote this for week #42 of Flash Fiction for the Purposeful Practitioner.
+I wrote this for Week #37 of the Flash Fiction for the Purposeful Practitioner writing challenge.
 The idea is to use the image above as the prompt for crafting a piece of flash fiction no more than 200 words long.
-My word count is 176.
+My word count is 200.

 Yesterday was the 17th anniversary of the September 11th terrorist attacks against our nation, and America still carries a lot of collective pain from that day.
 I wrote a wee fictional tale honoring the victims and those who survived them, so the feelings are still fresh within me.